Llysworney

 Llysworney (Llyswyrni) is a small village in the Vale of Glamorgan, South Wales, in the community of Llandow.

 Llysworney is home to about 240 people and has around 100 houses.
 It is situated about 2 miles away from Cowbridge in the Vale of Glamorgan.
 It is in the historic county of Glamorgan.
 The B4268 runs through the village.
-The Village is home to the locally well-known Carne Arms Pub, St. Tydfils Church, a duck pond, and Llysworney Garage.
+The village includes the Carne Arms pub, St. Tydfil's Church, a duck pond, and Llysworney Garage.

 Notable landmarks

 The Carne Arms

 Dating back over 400 years the Carne Arms is an old inn with open fires.
 Thought to have originally been part of the local Rectory, it is named after the Carne family, who were wealthy landowners in the local area.

-St. Tydfils Church
+St. Tydfil's Church

-Friendly, all-age congregation worshipping in an ancient church with a most unusual groundplan.
-Regular Sunday worship.